arossmann/do-nothing-ansible/README.md

 # README

 This code repository aims to provide a basic for a do-nothing-script with Ansible.
 After reading [this](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/) great article I started to play around with this concept.
-As many rely on Ansible for the automation of tasks, I thought: let's give it a try.
+As many rely on Ansible for the automation of tasks, I thought: let's give it a try (with the help of [this](https://medium.com/@ayeshasilvia/testing-ansible-playbook-in-a-docker-container-21628e9ee256) perfect guideline).

 And here it is.